bisyassr/pet-supplies-market/README.md

-This section delves into the global pet care e-commerce market's current state, projected growth, and the primary factors fueling its expansion.
+This study delves into the global pet care e-commerce market's current state, projected growth, and the primary factors fueling its expansion.
 Understanding these dynamics is crucial for identifying opportunities and navigating the evolving landscape.